-With Spring fast approaching, it's time to start planning your garden.
-To help, English Gardens is offering free soil pH tests until early April 2019.
+With Spring fast approaching, it’s time to start planning your garden.
+To help, English Gardens is offering free soil pH tests until April 4, 2022.

 “It’s the first step to success in your garden,” says Dean Darin, English Gardens Merchandising Manager and Lawn Expert.
 “A lot of plants are adaptable to varying pH levels.
 However, lawns, trees, flower and vegetables perform best with optimum pH levels.”